treeverse/lakeFS/design/open/pull-request.md

 #### Pull request edit/view

 Pull request information view will enable editing of all the pull-request information, adding comments, close, close or merge the pull-request - depends on the pull-request status.
+Each reviewer's last review status will be reflected by clear, approved or rejected.
+The view will include the current diff output of changes reflected by the current branches.
+The status of the latest actions run based on the branch update will be reflected on the branch.

 ![Pull Request Edit](diagrams/pull-request-edit.png)